Nordstrom: 2000–2009

 In 2000, the Nordstrom family reasserted its control, with the sons of Bruce A. (Blake, Erik and Peter) assuming senior roles in the company which they continue to hold.
 Blake Nordstrom served as sole President of the company from 2000 to 2014 with Erik and Peter joining him as co-Presidents in 2015.
 Nordstrom sold its stand-alone boutique chain Façonnable in 2007, though it still offers that label in its lineup.

 2010–2019

 In February 2011, Nordstrom announced the acquisition of HauteLook, an LA-based online retailer that offers flash sales on designer goods.
 The deal included Nordstrom paying $180 million in stock and a three-year "earn-out" payment based on HauteLook's financial performance.
 On May 26, 2011, Nordstrom announced that they would be closing the downtown Indianapolis, Indiana, Circle Center Mall location due to declining business at the site.
 The remaining location on the north side of the city at the Fashion Mall at Keystone as well as the future Nordstrom Rack store in the Rivers Edge Shopping Center, also on the north side, remained as the only two locations in the state.
 Erik Nordstrom, president of stores at Nordstrom stated, "We've enjoyed serving our customers in downtown Indianapolis, but unfortunately our business has declined over the long term for some time and despite our efforts to turn things around we don't see the outlook significantly changing."

-In August 2011, Nordstrom opened the store Treasure & Bond in SoHo, New York.
-Intended to test the waters of the tumultuous high-end department store scene in New York, all profits of Treasure & Bond are donated to charity.
-The customer base of the smaller store is thought to be the younger sisters of the typical Nordstrom customer.
+In August 2011, Nordstrom opened the Treasure & Bond store in SoHo, New York.
+The store was intended to test the New York high-end retail market, and its profits were donated to charity.
+The store targeted a younger demographic than Nordstrom’s typical customer base.